 Volunteers will travel throughout the adult clinics offering reading material for patients and their families.
 Volunteer will provide comfort to patients through conversation and general support, explaining the different services and programs that help the patients through their cancer journey.

 Must be able to push a 40 to 50 pound book cart

 The Book Cart goes around the Institute, Monday through Friday, between 8:30 a.m. to 4:30 p.m.
 Volunteers will volunteer three to four hours one day per week.

-The Music and Art Program (CAP) provides a gentle, healing space for patients and families to explore their creativity through simple, non-threatening artistic expression.
+The Art Studio provides a gentle, healing space for patients and families to explore their creativity through simple, non-threatening artistic expression.

-Volunteers work with adult patients in exam and chemotherapy infusion clinics.
+Volunteers work with adult patients in the Art Studio.